robertorosero/pyhtonmig/Doc/library/stdtypes.rst

       An even more flexible approach is to create a custom character mapping codec using the :mod:`codecs` module (see :mod:`encodings.cp1251` for an example).

+.. method:: str.untransform(encoding, errors='strict')

+   Return a decoded version of the string.
+This provides the reverse operation of :meth:`transform`.

+   .. versionadded:: 3.2

 .. method:: str.upper()